Updated April 7, 2020

 Dear NSUC Friends,

-Over these last few weeks, NSUC’s minister, staff and leadership have been responding to the ever-changing landscape, making adjustments and plans to keep you and our community both safe and connected.
-While these actions may seem “alarmist,” NSUC must do its part to minimize the number of interactions that cause the opportunity for COVID-19 to spread.
-If no one from NSUC gets sick and COVID-19 goes away, you may wonder what all the fuss was about.
-Yet public health experts remind us that if this fizzles out because of our efforts, then we’ve done it right.
+Over these last few months, NSUC’s minister, staff and leadership have been responding to the ever-changing landscape, making adjustments and plans to keep you and our community both safe and connected.
 Here are some of the immediate measures we will be taking:

 NSUC’s Plans for Worship, Programs, and Services

-These plans and directives are valid as of March 11, 2020, and will continue until May 15, 2020.
-Church leadership will reassess these measures at that point and be in touch with the community.
+These plans and directives are valid as of March 11, 2020.
+Church leadership will reassess these measures and be in touch with the community as the situation changes.

 - Staff: We are encouraging staff to work from home as they see fit.